colsen-bu/sheets/docs/source/index.rst

-Welcome to Whammer's protcol templates and analysis tools
+Welcome to where I am stashing protcol templates, analysis tools, and more
 ===================================

 random stuff currently